ec-europa/toolkit/docs/guide/building-assets.rst

 By default Toolkit compiles the Css and Js files, defined in the configuration file 'ecl-builder.config.js' as entry and destination paths.
-The ecl-builder command used for this action is 'styles'.
-This the default command.
+The ecl-builder commands used by default are related to 'ecl-command' in your `runner.yml.dist and/or runner.yml <runner-yml_>`_ file.

-To use other command listed on 'ecl-builder' options an additional parameter can be provided:
+To use a specific command listed on 'ecl-builder' options an additional parameter can be provided:
 '--ecl-command'

 .. code-block::